 Let’s take a look at how cannabis plants synthesize these cannabinoids and what is special about THCP.

 Although there are many different phytocannabinoids, they all have a somewhat similar structure.
 This is because they all start life as the same molecule, cannabigerolic acid (CBGA).

 Many people refer to CBGA as ‘the mother cannabinoid.’
 It forms through a complex reaction between olivetolic acid and geranyl pyrophosphate.
-It then undergoes further enzymatic reactions to become the acidic forms of the phytocannabinoids: THCA, CBDA, CBCA, and so on.
+It then undergoes further enzymatic reactions to become the acidic forms of the phytocannabinoids: THCA, CBDA, CBCA, etc.

 Cannabinoids only exist in their acidic forms in raw cannabis.
 When they come into contact with heat, a process called decarboxylation occurs.
 This reaction changes THCA into THC, CBDA into CBD, and CBCA into CBC, etc.